thakurtanya/kontikilabsDevelopers/doc/source/GitHub-Pipeline.rst

 Alter NLU Engine Response Format
 ================================

-Below is an example along with a detailed explanation of the response.
+A detailed explanation of the response and an example is given below:

 	.. image:: https://s3-ap-southeast-1.amazonaws.com/kontikilabs.com/alter-nlu-readthedocs/example-two.png

 -	According to the context of the user query, the model successfully recognises the search product intent along with the confidence score.

--	This model handles *out-of-vocabulary* words to some extent.
+-	This model handles *out-of-vocabulary* words’ to some extent.
 	The term *‘out-of-vocabulary words’* refers to those words which are not present in the training data of the chatbot.
 	For instance,
-	You trained in ALter NLU for the sentence -
+	You trained in ALter NLU for the sentence:

 	*I want to purchase apple mobile worth 60k*

-	Now, take a look at the input JSON, formed based on the user query in the imange above.
+	Now, take a look at the input JSON, formed based on the user query in the image above.
 	Even though the **parsed_value**, “1049k” may not be present in your training dataset, the output recognises the entity accurately as “price”.

 -	The **CRF model** helps is recognising the entity accurately, because it considers the sentence structure of the user query.

 -	The main goal of the **“parsed_value”** key in the response is to assist developers to directly use the key where needed.
-	In the example above, the developer might need the exact value of entities such as “price” that is in the user query for further usage.
+	In the example above, the developer might need the exact value of entities such as “price”, which is in the user query for further usage.
 In this case it’s “1049k”.

--	Also, if you’re an existing user of Alter NLU it needs to be pointed out that the “category” key in the response has been renamed to “name”.
+-	Also, if you’re an existing user of Alter NLU, it needs to be pointed out that the “category” key in the response has been renamed to “name”.